josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/README.md

 ## ✨ Scope

-This cluster holds doctrines and diagnostics on how systems govern behaviour through infrastructure, bureaucracy, and narrative control.
+This cluster holds doctrines and diagnostics on how systems govern behaviour through infrastructure, bureaucracy, and narrative control.<br>
 It maps the architecture of containment — from algorithmic nudges to surveillance stacks — and records how governance operates at both the visible and hidden layers.

 ---